lzwjava/yinwang-transalte/translated_texts/2017-11-04-alphago-zero.md

+---
+layout: post
- Albgo Zero and Strong Artificial Intelligence
+title: "Albgo Zero and Strong Artificial Intelligence"
+---

 Recently, there has been quite a sensation about AlphaGo (Alphago) Zero.
 Different from AlphaGo, AlphaGo Zero does not rely on any human go records, but starts from the rules of go and "self-learns," deriving all strategies and winning against AlphaGo in battles.
 Someone asked me if AlphaGo Zero changed my view on artificial intelligence.
 My answer is: no.